Am I eligible for a bursary?

 I have not had any of my work published, can I apply?

 Yes!
 We just want to see examples of your writing, so it does not matter if they have been published, self-published or not published at all.
-We recommend submitting pdfs or word documents instead of hyperlinks, however these will be accepted as well.
+Whether that’s writing for a blog, student paper, local paper, podcasting, or creating multimedia content, these kinds of examples help us understand your commitment to developing your skills and pursuing a career in journalism.

 Can I apply if I already have a Master’s degree?